carltonf/carltonf-blog-source/_drafts/try-out-bash-on-unbuntu-on-windows.md

 online also shows that this is not the first time Microsoft tries to do something like this.

 My gut feelings is that Microsoft is just staging a show here.
-All in the effort to put `Windows` back into developers' mind and back onto the focus of IT news.
+All in the effort to put `Windows` back into developers' mind and back onto the focus of media.
 Just looks at the published name used in media - `Bash on Ubuntu on Windows`, what a mouthful, lousy name!
-But it is carefully picked, and sorted in terms' popularity in developers' mind: `Bash`, `Ubuntu` and `Windows` - A bad name on its own right, a good marketing strategy in today's IT context. `Windows` piggybacks upon `Bash` and `Ubuntu` to have a come back.
-Just like someone joked on the web about `WSL`: it's "Linux without the Linux part" or "GNU/NT". {% sidenote sn-gnu-nt Someone followed up: "Richard Stallman must be so proud." ;P %}
+But it is carefully picked, and sorted in terms' popularity in developers' mind: `Bash`, `Ubuntu` and `Windows` - A bad name on its own right, a good marketing strategy in today's IT context. `Windows` piggybacks upon `Bash` and `Ubuntu` to try to have a come back.
+Just like someone joked on the web about `WSL`: it's "*Linux without the Linux part*" or "GNU/NT". {% sidenote sn-gnu-nt Someone followed up: "Richard Stallman must be so proud." ;P %}

 However, it's still an interesting show, and despite the caution for investing on this `WSL` thing, the sheer number of issues at